Gastric Bypass Surgery Post-Operative Diet

 Eat several times a day.
-Also, depending on your activity level, include a shake to your meal rotation.
-During this phase, aim for a high protein, low fat, low carb and low sugar diet.
+Also, depending on your activity level, include a shake in your meal rotation.
+During this phase, aim for a high protein, low fat, low carb, and low sugar diet.
 Never drink while you are eating as it makes you full before you consume enough food.
 Never eat more than 4 ounces of food at one time.

 Phase 4 Diet – Regular Foods

-At this point your stomach should be ready for solid foods.
+At this point, your stomach should be ready for solid foods.
 You should have a good idea of how much food you can eat before you’re full and are well adjusted to your new eating patterns.
-Avoid eating anything with empty calories that provides you no nutritional value.
+Avoid eating anything with empty calories that provide you no nutritional value.
 Each meal should have at least 3 ounces of protein.

 Things to Remember:

-- Avoid junk foods or foods high in sugar or fat.
+- Avoid fast foods, junk food, or foods high in sugar or fat.

-- Cut pieces of meat very tiny – in the size of a penny cut in half.
+- Cut pieces of little meat – about the size of a penny cut in half.
 Chew each piece individually.
-This will promote easy digestion and a reduced risk of acid reflux symptoms.
+This will promote natural digestion and a reduced risk of acid reflux symptoms.